apache/trafficserver/doc/admin-guide/monitoring/logging/log-formats.en.rst

     ``Retry-After:`` field in proxy response headers.

     .. note::
-        epsh is the escaped version of this map
+        epsh is the URL-encoded version of this map

 .. _ssh: